 tint, used throughout Ionic.

 Ionic components adapt their look and behavior based on the platform the app is running on.
-We call this Platform Continuity.
+We call this Adaptive Styling.
 This allows developers to build apps that use the same codebase for multiple platforms, while still looking "native" to those particular platforms.

 Ionic has two modes that are used to customize the look of components based on the platform:

-All of the Ionic components are themed using CSS properties (variables).
+The Ionic Framework components are themed using CSS properties (variables).
 CSS variables add dynamic values to an otherwise static language.
 This is something that has traditionally required a CSS preprocessor like Sass.
-The look of an application can easily be changed by changing the value of any of the
+The look of an application can easily be changed by changing the value of any of the CSS Variables Ionic Framework provides.